telerik/winforms-docs/controls/webcam/getting-started.md

 You can download the required assemblies for each control from your Telerik account: [Download Product Files]({%slug winforms/installation-deployment-and-distribution/download-product-files%}).

+>caution Microsoft Media Foundation enables the development of applications and components for using digital media on **Windows Vista and later**.
+Thus, [RadWebCam is not support for Windows XP machines](https://social.msdn.microsoft.com/Forums/Windows/en-US/3de928f0-1190-4ee8-9d94-06f5d2db5bd2/run-media-foundation-application-on-windows-xp?forum=mediafoundationdevelopment).

 ## Setting up the Control

 To start using the control you only need to add a **RadWebCam** control to the form either at design time by dragging it from toolbox and dropping it onto the form or via code.